-Please note that Google can take 1-2 days to review your campaigns, so remember to launch your campaign prior to your required launch date.
+Note: Google can take 1-2 days to review your campaigns, so remember to launch your campaign prior to your required launch date.
 Additionally, keep in mind that Google campaigns can take up to 5 days to start delivering.

 You have three options as to where you can launch your audiences:

-This can be used if the user would like to have all audiences within the same campaign.
+Use this if you want to have all audiences within the same campaign.

 Note: The budget is only placed on the campaign level and the campaign objective can be set to either 'Sales' or 'Leads.'

-- This is where Madgicx creates synergy between Facebook and Google; taking your ad campaigns to the next level.
+This is where Madgicx creates synergy between Facebook and Google and takes your ad campaigns to the next level.
 You can select top ad creatives and top ad copies using your current Facebook data, and transfer your Facebook insight to Google.

 You can change the metric to evaluate your ads by clicking ‘Graded by’ on the left-hand side of the screen.
-We recommend you choose ads that show high performance based on a metric such as ROAS or CTR.
+We recommend you choose high-performance ads, based on a metric such as ROAS or CTR.

-The process of editing your ads for Google is simplified through Madgicx.
+Madgicx simplifies the process of editing your ads for Google.
 All you have to do is select the creatives themselves and Madgicx will automatically crop your image according to Google’s requirements.

 Edit Creatives for Google RDS:

-Google creates multiple ad images, ad videos, headlines, and descriptions, and will conduct billions of A/B tests to optimize multiple variations of what’s provided.
-This is why it’s so important to provide Google with the best possible ad creations.
+Google creates multiple ad images, ad videos, headlines, and descriptions, and will conduct many A/B tests to optimize multiple variations of your content.
+That is why it’s so important to provide Google with the best possible ad creations.

-- Images and videos can be deleted by hovering over the displayed item and selecting the "garbage bin" icon.
+Images and videos can be deleted by hovering over the displayed item and selecting the 'trash' icon.

 Google is quite strict with ad copy rules.
-Do not use capital letters, emojis, or known trademarks (such as Nike, Facebook, etc.) in any of the ad copy fields.
-At this stage, Madgicx will notify you if the text is too long, however not all of Google’s requirements are implemented just yet (coming soon).
-Therefore, we suggest that you look at all of Google’s requirements by selecting the “Check Google's requirements” button.
-See the example below:
+Do not use capital letters (all caps), emojis, or known trademarks (Nike, Facebook, etc.) in any of the ad copy fields.
+Madgicx will notify you if the text is too long, however not all of Google’s requirements are implemented just yet: so we suggest that you select the “Check Google's requirements” button to make sure.

 If your headlines, long headlines, and descriptions meet Google’s requirements, then a number will appear with a green checkmark.
-If they don’t meet Google's requirements, a red 'X' will appear in the top right-hand corner.
-Users will also see a note explaining why it isn’t accepted.
+If they don’t meet Google's requirements, a red 'X' will appear in the top right-hand corner, alongside a note of the issue.

 Note: We highly recommend that after you launch your campaign, you enter your Google ad account to ensure that there aren’t any errors and that everything has launched properly.

-This is the first line of the advertiser's ad .
-Sometimes Google will shorten headlines depending on where they will be displayed.
+This is the first line of your ad .
+Sometimes Google will shorten headlines depending on the placement.
 If it’s shortened, it will appear with an ellipsis.

 1) Duplicate the field by clicking on the 'duplicate' icon